wenzhengli-etal/wenzhengli-etal.github.io/_portfolio/workingpaper_5_NLP.md

 ---
-title: "Climate change and spatial plans: using natural language process (NLP) to understand the climate change adaptation of German regions"
+title: "Working Project: Climate change and spatial plans: using natural language process (NLP) to understand the climate change adaptation of German regions"
 collection: publications
 ---